patilnandini1811/NewFullstackApp-Secure-/README.md

-#SecureChat

-App Information
+#SecureChatApp

+Credentials for login:
-Username: Admin
+Username: admin
-Password: 123
+Password: admin

-Channels
-General Public - This channel is open for all users, both authorized and unauthorized.
-Only Member Private - This channel is only for authorized users.

-Features
-Authorized users can create new chat channels that can be open for all users or only for authorized users.

-Level: G,
+New users can also sign up themselves.
+Registered users can login.
+Here I used jwt tokens and hash salt (password ).
+Channels can be listed from database and on channels selections ,here is Public and Private channels for access private channel user need to login or register first.
+User can send message with (ddmmyy )and time and the user name.
+Messages can be saved in the database.
 Starting the app
 git clone
-npm install
+npm instal
 npm run start.
+Script.js